What are Volatile Organic Compounds (VOCs) and Why You Should Care?

 To make the most impact, you may want to consider switching out some of the larger items in your home that are the worst offenders.
 Since budgets are a concern for everyone, you can make these changes over time.
 However, keep in mind that some of these will enhance the value of your home, so this investment in your home can pay off.

-- Carpeting, vinyl, laminate, and many hardwood floors brands contain formaldehyde and other chemicals via the glues, coatings and finishes used.
+- Floor Coverings: Carpeting, vinyl, laminate, and many hardwood floors brands contain formaldehyde and other chemicals via the glues, coatings and finishes used.
 When the time comes time for new flooring, consider an engineered hardwood floor by LIFECORE.
 We use our ZERO-ADD technology, which eliminates the use of formaldehyde in any part of the manufacturing process.
 That means flooring that has VOC safety levels well below even the strictest CARB (California Air Resource Board) and EPA (Environmental Protection Agency) regulations, without compromising performance, durability, or design.

-- Studies have revealed that mattresses made with petroleum-based chemicals, toxic foams, synthetic fabrics, fire retardant barriers or chemicals can release VOCs, especially when their temperature is elevated through body heat.
+- Mattresses: Studies have revealed that mattresses made with petroleum-based chemicals, toxic foams, synthetic fabrics, fire retardant barriers or chemicals can release VOCs, especially when their temperature is elevated through body heat.
 Expensive as this can be, consider switching out children’s mattresses at the very least for brands that advertise as organic and VOC-free.

-- Thinking about updating the color of the walls in your home?
+- Interior Paint: Thinking about updating the color of the walls in your home?
 If your current paint job is more than five years old, you can paint over it with a low VOC paint.
 If it’s newer, you’ll want to remove the old paint before applying the eco-friendly version.
 Either way, it will make a difference since traditional paint can release VOCs for years.

-- Both fabric and particle board/plywood furniture can be coated with substances that contribute to off-gassing.
+- Furniture: Both fabric and particle board/plywood furniture can be coated with substances that contribute to off-gassing.
 The good news is that there are non-toxic alternatives available on the market like couches and chairs with organic fillers and without chemical treatments for stains.
 Tables and chairs made of solid, untreated wood or metals can be a stylish and healthy replacement for particle board or plywood.

-- Budget permitting, look into replacing your Formica, laminate or other glued/synthetic countertop with one made of a more eco-friendly material like stone, marble, soapstone, concrete, recycled glass, tile, stainless steel, or a solid surfacing like Corian.
+- Countertops: Budget permitting, look into replacing your Formica, laminate or other glued/synthetic countertop with one made of a more eco-friendly material like stone, marble, soapstone, concrete, recycled glass, tile, stainless steel, or a solid surfacing like Corian.

 In our third and final blog in this series “Sustainable, Eco-Friendly, Responsibly- Forested…What Does it All Mean?” we will decipher much of the confusion surrounding these terms and the various certifications as they apply to flooring.